rocmarchive/hcBLAS/docs/source/index.rst

         The contents get installed by default under /opt/hsa path

      e.
-Created a file called hsa.conf in /etc/ld.so.conf.d/ and write "/opt/hsa/lib" in it, then run "sudo ldconfig -v" or you could use the following command
+Create a file called hsa.conf in /etc/ld.so.conf.d/ and write "/opt/hsa/lib" in it, then run "sudo ldconfig -v" or you could use the following command

         ``echo "/opt/hsa/lib" | sudo tee /etc/ld.so.conf.d/hsa.conf``